cxxz16/browser_study/README.md

 # browser_study
-some study resources, cve/issue analysis and chall in ctf
+some study resources, cve/issue analysis and challs in ctf.